July 28, 2008

 The Night Walker was one of Castle’s last gimmicky flix, but still prepares the audience with a bizarre and unsettling prologue about the power of dreams and nightmares.
 The other lure was to cast Robert Taylor opposite Barbara Stanwyck, onscreen together for the first time since their divorce.

 Stanwyck plays a woman trapped in a unhappy marriage with a blind scientist, played by Hayden Rorke (the psychiatrist in I Dream of Jeannie).
 After he disappears in a laboratory explosion, Stanwyck thinks that she can still hear him walking around the house, tapping his white cane.
 When she actually sees him, disfigured from the accident, no one believes her.
 She moves out immediately, but continues to have strange nightmares, in which she marries a tall dark stranger in a church full of creepy mannequins.
-She starts to confuse her dreams with reality, and begins to doubt whether her husband is really dead...
+She starts to confuse her dreams with reality, doubting if her husband is really dead...

-Her confusion actually played tricks on my own memory.
+Her confusion actually played tricks on my memory.
 I saw this as a teenager on TV, and then dreamt about it several times.
-After a few years, I only remembered the dreams and didn’t realise that my memories were also scenes from a film.
-It was another ten years before I saw the film again and could sort out where those dreams had actually started.
+After a few years, I only remembered the dreams and didn’t realise that my memories were also scenes from the film.
+It was another ten years before I saw The Night Walker again and discovered where those dreams had started.

 Like most of Castle's films, it's carefully shot in black and white - (the lobby cards photos you see here have all been coloured in).
-While visually and atmospherically very effective, this reminds us that Castle was on a budget and, in some of his films, it also disguised the use of blood, which might have been censored had it been in colour, like for instance the ghastly bathtub scene in The Tingler...
+While visually and atmospherically very effective, this reminds us that Castle was on a budget and, in some of his films, it also disguised the use of blood, which might have been censored had they been in colour.

 Another reason for seeing this, is the fantastic soundtrack by Vic Mizzy, who famously wrote The Addams Family theme tune.
 The central theme to The Night Walker is superbly catchy and harpsichordy, though it also effectively evokes an atmosphere of dreaminess.
 I was very pleased when the score was finally released on CD.